srt32/blog/source/2014-02-06-writing-and-deploying-multiple-rails-apps-with-nginx.html.markdown

 ```

+#### Databases
+The Authentication app has its own postgres database that holds user information (email,
+github token, and a user id).
+The API app sits on top of the main postgres database
+that manages projects and their associated accounts.

 #### The Code:

 All of our code can be found on our
 [organization's](https://github.com/foofoberry) page.
 Each particular app and
-process had it's own repo, which are summarized below:
+process has its own repo, which are summarized below:

 - Authentication: [https://github.com/FooFoBerry/feed\_engine\_auth](https://github.com/FooFoBerry/feed_engine_auth)
 - Frontend / Dashboard: [https://github.com/FooFoBerry/feed\_engine\_front\_end](https://github.com/FooFoBerry/feed_engine_front_end)